Mastering TipKit: Basics

 Swift

-// Number of events >= 3
+// Total events >= 3

 $0.donations.count >= 3

-// Number of events within a week < 3
+// Events within a week < 3

 $0.donations.donatedWithin(.week).count < 3

-// Number of events within three days > 3
+// Events within three days > 3

 $0.donations.donatedWithin(.days(3)).count > 3